Filippo Tommaso Marinetti: Futurism

-Wartime
+First World War

-Marinetti agitated for Italian involvement in World War I, and once Italy was engaged, promptly volunteered for service.
-In the fall of 1915 he and several other Futurists who were members of the Lombard Volunteer Cyclists were stationed at Lake Garda, in Trentino province, high in the mountains along the Italo-Austrian border.
+Marinetti agitated for Italian involvement in the First World War and, once Italy had been engaged, promptly volunteered for service.
+In the fall of 1915, he and several other Futurists who were members of the Lombard Volunteer Cyclists were stationed at Lake Garda, in Trentino Province, high in the mountains along the Italo-Austrian border.
 They endured several weeks of fighting in harsh conditions before the cyclists units, deemed inappropriate for mountain warfare, were disbanded.

-Marinetti spent most of 1916 supporting Italy's war effort with speeches, journalism, and theatrical work, then returned to military service as a regular army officer in 1917.
-In May of that year he was seriously wounded while serving with an artillery battalion on the Isonzo front; he returned to service after a long recovery, and participated in the decisive Italian victory at Vittorio Veneto in October 1918.
+Marinetti spent most of 1916 supporting Italy's war effort with speeches, journalism and theatrical work and then returned to military service as a regular army officer in 1917.
+In May 1917, he was seriously wounded while serving with an artillery battalion on the Isonzo Front.
+He returned to service after a long recovery and participated in the decisive Italian victory at Vittorio Veneto in October 1918.

 Marriage

 After an extended courtship, in 1923 Marinetti married Benedetta Cappa (1897–1977), a writer and painter and a pupil of Giacomo Balla.
 Born in Rome, she had joined the Futurists in 1917.
-They'd met in 1918, moved in together in Rome, and chose to marry only to avoid legal complications on a lecture tour of Brazil.
+They had met in 1918, moved in together in Rome, and chose to marry only to avoid legal complications on a lecture tour of Brazil.
 They had three daughters: Vittoria, Ala, and Luce.

 Cappa and Marinetti collaborated on a genre of mixed-media assemblages in the mid-1920s they called tattilismo ("Tactilism"), and she was a strong proponent and practitioner of the aeropittura movement after its inception in 1929.
 She also produced three experimental novels.
 Cappa's major public work is likely a series of five murals at the Palermo Post Office (1926–1935) for the Fascist public-works architect Angiolo Mazzoni.